Finding the Highest Common Factor (HCF) of 315 and 693: A practical guide

 The largest common factor is 63.

-Therefore, the HCF of 315 and 693, using the listing factors method, is 63.
+That's why, the HCF of 315 and 693, using the listing factors method, is 63.

 Comparison of Methods

 All three methods – prime factorization, Euclidean algorithm, and listing factors – yield the same result: the HCF of 315 and 693 is 63.
-However, the Euclidean algorithm is generally the most efficient method, especially for larger numbers, as it avoids the need for complete prime factorization or extensive factor listing.
+Still, the Euclidean algorithm is generally the most efficient method, especially for larger numbers, as it avoids the need for complete prime factorization or extensive factor listing.
 The prime factorization method offers a good understanding of the underlying structure of the numbers, while the listing factors method is useful for smaller numbers and for demonstrating the concept visually.

 Applications of HCF